hectorleiva/overwatch-serverless-telegram-bot/README.md

 A suggestion from me-to-you is to [use Docker and the amazonlinux container to mount your work directory and pip install from within there](https://hub.docker.com/_/amazonlinux/) and proceed to deploy from your local machine via `serverless deploy`.

 I know that this is a roundabout way to get the binaries to work on Lambda, but I think that this works better than spinning up an EC2 instance to generate and then copy binaries back - but that's how I did it.

+---

+License

+See the LICENSE.txt file for license rights and limitations (MIT).